 But we should avoid deciding that more expansive issue if a more narrow approach is available, and it is available here.
 It is widely accepted-even by self-professed opponents of universal injunctions-that a court may impose the equitable relief necessary to render complete relief to the plaintiff, even if that relief extends incidentally to non-parties.
 See Califano v.
 Yamasaki, 442 U.S. 682, 702 (1979); Wasserman, Nationwide Injunctions at 360-61; see, e.g., McKenzie v.
 City of Chicago, 118 F.3d 552, 555 (7th Cir.
 1997) (noting that "in reapportionment and school desegregation cases, for example, it is not possible to award effective relief to the plaintiffs without altering the rights of third parties"); Gill v.
 Whitford, 138 S. Ct.
 1916, 1930 (2018) (recognizing, for instance, in two malapportionment cases, that "the only way to vindicate an individual plaintiff's right to an equally weighted vote was through a wholesale 'restructuring of the geographical distribution of seats in a state legislature").
+Here, because of the statutory structure of the grant calculations, an injunction limited to providing complete relief to the plaintiff alone will have the practical impact of preventing the application of the conditions program-wide, thus ameliorating the equitable concerns expressed above, without the need to extend injunctive relief beyond the plaintiff itself to non-parties.

 The Byrne JAG grant is a formula grant, not a discretionary grant.
 The determination of the funds that will be provided to a grantee is based upon a very structured, precise calculation that is set forth by Congress at 34 U.S.C. § 10156 (formerly 42 U.S.C. § 3755), and the amount received by a specific state or locality is dependent on the calculations related to the other states and localities.
 Therefore, to provide complete and accurate relief to Chicago now and in the future, and ensure that it receives the allocation that it would receive if the Attorney General did not apply the unlawful conditions, the allocations as a whole must be lawfully determined.
-In this formula grant, the relief from the unlawfully-imposed conditions must be applied program-wide in order for the grant amounts to be properly calculated for the plaintiff itself.
+In this formula grant, the unlawfully-imposed conditions must be rendered inapplicable program-wide in order for the grant amounts to be properly calculated for the plaintiff itself.